LogicLogic in Rocq

 first-class entities that can be manipulated in all the same ways as

-any of the other things in Coq's world.
+any of the other things in Rocq's world.

-So far, we've seen one primary place that propositions can appear:
+So far, we've seen one primary place where propositions can appear:

 in Theorem (and Lemma and Example) declarations.